 The fee also does not apply to lives covered by exempt governmental programs including Medicare parts A, B, C and D, Medicaid and SCHIP programs and federal programs covering members of the Armed Forces and members of Indian Tribes.

 If you’re asking yourself this question, you’re really on top of your PPACA regulations.
 Section 2718 of the Public Health Services Act as added by the PPACA requires that premium revenue be adjusted to exclude, "...federal and state taxes and licensing or regulatory fees."
-The PCOR fee qualifies as a federal “assessment allocated to reported health insurance coverage” for the purpose of medical loss ratio rebate calculations.
-In other words, the PCOR fee should be deducted from premium revenue to appropriately calculate the medical loss ratio as well as in calculating any rebate that is required to be paid.
+The PCORI fee qualifies as a federal “assessment allocated to reported health insurance coverage” for the purpose of medical loss ratio rebate calculations.
+In other words, the PCORI fee should be deducted from premium revenue to appropriately calculate the medical loss ratio as well as in calculating any rebate that is required to be paid.

 This article is for overview purposes only.
 For the official and full text of the IRS proposed regulations, go to http://federalregister.gov/a/2012-09173.